stephenway/postcss.vim/README.md

-**Please note this is a work in progress and it's not full featured as of yet.
-Check back soon!**
+**Please note this was a work in progress and it's not full featured as of yet.
+Development has halted at this time.**

 ---